 Something to know is that the playa is made of hard-packed, ultra-fine “dust”, not sand.
 It blows around and gets on (and in) absolutely everything, but it isn’t gritty like sand.
 It is however very alkaline, which can be harsh on all it touches.
 I still bring my normal clothes, my phone, etc., but I wouldn’t bring a nice tent that couldn’t take a beating.
 Cleanup is a big task involving a lot of vinegar to neutralize the alkali.

 What does it it cost?

 We run as lean operation an operation as possible and $1400–1900 CAD for a person is reasonable, assuming you’re joining the convoy from BC.
-(This is also assuming I can continue to accumulate and store infrastructure without a paid storage facility.)
+(This is also assuming I can continue to accumulate and store infrastructure without a paid storage facility, and that we have sufficient vehicles that we don’t have to rent a box truck.)
 Basic cost estimates are:

 - Ticket and vehicle pass share: $850 (price increased for 2020)